 - A letter sent to your home concerning the mammogram's results

-- Involves a quick, simple extraction of blood from the arm, as if you were donating blood at a clinic
+- Involves a quick, simple blood draw from the arm

-- Should be performed on men starting at age 50, or earlier if they have a family history of prostate cancer
+- Should be performed on men at high risk starting at age 50, or earlier if they have a family history of prostate cancer

 - Can also be used to measure the effectiveness of prostate cancer treatment